 White colour clothing can be washed together with other merino clothing of light colours, this way it will stay white for longer.
 However (as with all white clothing) when white clothing is washed separately from all other colours, it remains truly white for significantly longer.

 Light merino wool clothing colours

-Grey, pink, yellow, and light blue – these colours are the next in line for the least amount of processing in the dyeing of the fabric.
+Grey, yellow, and light blue – these colours are the next in line for the least amount of processing in the dyeing of the fabric.
 They are soft and pleasant.
 Mums often choose these colours for their babies.

 All these colours can be washed together.

 If the clothes that you wear tend to pill, it will be least visible on clothing of lighter colour.
 If you would like to find out more about pilling on merino wool clothing, you can read about it here: Does merino wool clothing tend to pill?

 One disadvantage of these colours is that stains caused by children can be quite visible and difficult to remove.